hunyadi/md2conf/README.md

 3. The file name (without the extension `.md`).

 If a matching Confluence page already exists for a Markdown file, the page title in Confluence is left unchanged.

+### Converting diagrams

+You can include [Mermaid diagrams](https://mermaid.js.org/) in your Markdown documents to create visual representations of systems, processes, and relationships.
+When a Markdown document contains a code block with the language specifier `mermaid`, *md2conf* offers two options to publish the diagram:

+1. Pre-render into an image.
+The code block is interpreted by and converted into a PNG or SVG image with the Mermaid diagram utility [mermaid-cli](https://github.com/mermaid-js/mermaid-cli).
+The generated image is then uploaded to Confluence as an attachment to the page.
+This is the approach we use and support.
+2. Render on demand.
+The code block is transformed into a [diagram macro](https://atlasauthority.atlassian.net/wiki/spaces/MARKDOWNCLOUD/pages/2946826241/Diagram+Macro), which is processed by Confluence.
+You need a [Confluence plugin](https://marketplace.atlassian.com/apps/1211438/markdown-html-plantuml-latex-diagrams-open-api-mermaid) to turn macro definitions into images when a Confluence page is visited.
+This is a contributed feature.
+As authors of *md2conf*, we don't endorse or support any particular Confluence plugin.

 ### Running the tool